1961 Indonesian census: Literacy and education

 The literacy rate for persons aged ten and older was 46.7 percent.
 This figure included those who were able to read and write in either Latin characters or in a non-Latin script such as Javanese, Arabic, or Chinese.
 Individuals who could read but not write were categorized as illiterate.
 Literacy in Sumatra was higher, at 56.6 percent, than other geographic regions.
 Among males, this figure reached almost 70 percent.
 In Java, the overall literacy rate was 45.5 percent.
 In urban areas, two-thirds of persons aged ten and older were literate, whereas rural areas had a literacy rate of 43 percent.
 The introduction of literacy campaigns in years prior to the census resulted a smaller gap in literacy between males and females in the youngest age groups.
 About 72 percent of children aged 10–14 (76.2 percent of males and 67.7 percent of females) could read and write.

 In rural areas, almost 70 percent of those ten years and older have never completed primary school.
 This figure was 42 percent in urban areas.
 Sumatra had the highest percentage of population aged ten and older who completed primary education at almost 40 percent, as well as the highest percentage who finished some higher school at 4.2 percent.
 In Java, only 30.5 percent of persons aged ten and older had completed primary school, and 3.2 percent completed education at a higher school.
 The proportion of persons who completed primary school increased for younger age groups.
 Among all individuals who completed primary school, the 10–24 age group accounted for 56.1 percent.

 Most Indonesian children started school at the age of seven or older.
-To facilitate education planning, the Central Bureau of Statistics created a separate table of school attendance figures among children aged seven to thirteen.
+To facilitate education planning, BPS created a separate table of school attendance figures among children aged seven to thirteen.
 On average, school attendance in this group was about 55 percent, with three-fourths of children in urban areas and just over half of children in rural areas attending school.
 Although attendance rates for males and females did not differ greatly within each region, there was a larger discrepancy among females of different regions than among males.